 - Submitting the patent application (which, while tedious, shows that the end is in sight!)

-Please don’t be shy about reaching out to anyone on the Bold team should you have any questions about this process, and you can always give us a call or hop online and schedule a free advising session if you’d like to have a professional help you through this process.
+Please don’t be shy about reaching out to anyone on the Bold team should you have any questions about how to write a patent application or the general drafting and filing process.
+You can always give us a call or hop online and schedule a free advising session if you’d like to have a professional help you through this process.

 Are you ready to get started on your patent journey?